joakimb/joakimb.github.io/_posts/2017-08-27-hyker-whitepaper.markdown

 ### Key insight: Key Distribution is hard

 So, you have a good way of encrypting your data.
 How do you obtain the key?
-In simple systems you can use a classic PKI?
+In simple systems you can use a classic PKI.
 But what if you don't know the reciever at send time?
 What if the reciever belongs to another organization that does not use a PKI?
 What if the keys needs to be replicated?

-Key distribution and key management are genrally recognized as problems with no one-size-fits-all solution.
+Key distribution and key management are generally recognized as problems with no one-size-fits-all solution.
 This is a big reason for why securing a system is difficult.
 The owner of the keys controls tha data, and key management controls key ownership.

 ### Key insight: Access Control is all about trust

+Since access control governs access to data, it is very closely related to trust.
+Access control separates authorized entities from outsiders.
+Therefore, the part of the system that runs the access control is all powerful, if it is compromised or erroneously configured it can give access to anything it wants.
+Even itself.

+In traditional __hop-by-hop__ systems, access control is based on a set of rules.
+There are various parts of a system which holds data, and they give access based on the given rule set.
+This rule set can be circumvented, either by a configuration error or mischevious behaviour from external attackers or insiders.
+In a system like this you are forced to trust the data holders since they have full power.

+If the access control is instead based on __end-to-end__ cryptography, you do not need to trust the data holders with access contol.
+You can strip them of all power and handle access control through cryptography instead of rules.

-parts of a system, select what you want to trust not what you need to trust.
-This way yoyr system design and security model is not dependent on each other, you dont need to trust a part of your system just because data flows through it.
+HYKER believes in a security design where you can select what you want to trust not what you need to trust.
+This way your system design and security model is not dependent on each other, you dont need to trust a part of your system just because data flows through it.

 ## Secure communication